gavink1/IASC-2P02-/README.md

 Drucker, Johanna.
 “Graphical Approaches to the Digital Humanities.”
 A New Companion to Digital Humanities, 2015, pp. 238–250., doi:10.1002/9781118680605.ch17.

+## collaborative project

+Show us your initial research output.
+This could be a digital map, a chart or graph of data you’ve gathered using the resource, a data visualization, or something else entirely.
+What did you create/discover using the tool?
+Paid subscription
+No coding is needed to be able to use this tool.
+Webrecorder
+Input data collected via Webrecorder into Archives unleashed Digital map that is made in Unleased can be used to see patterns while browsing.
+Discuss your ability to make multimodal arguments using the tool.
+What ideas, thoughts, concepts, or interpretations were you able to express in a multimodal form?
+Was there anything 	you couldn’t express?
+ MULTIMODAL VS BASIC GRAPHS
+Multimodal

+Features
+Able to see more patterns
+More 3 dimensional patterns.

+Disadvantages
+Lack of testing / lack of accessibility
+Multiple accounts are needed
+Basic graphs/pie charts / scatter plots

+PROS
+Cleaner and less cluttered which means easier to understand

+CONS
+You may only be able to see one or two different types of information Lack of detail

 ## solo presentation

 [title of presentaion](reveal/index.html)